CI-NYC/ctn0097/README.md

 ================
 2024-08-30

-Treatments (occurring after max COWS but before next COWS):
+Treatments (A1 and A2 occurring after max COWS but before next COWS, A3 occurring on day X):
 * A1: Clonidine ≥ -.1 mg
 * A2: clonazepam ≥ 1 mg
 * A3: any other benzodiazepine